nishihatapalmer/byteseek/README.md

 * sequence - matchers for sequences of bytes, byte matchers, fixed gaps and sequences of sequences.

 ####Searcher
+All the search algorithms have been extended to work with sequences which can match more than one byte at a given position.
+Any sequence search algorithm can work with any sequence matcher, no matter how it is composed.
+All the search implementations are stream-friendly - the length of an input source is not required unless you explicitly want to work at the end of an input source.
 * bytes - a naive searcher for byte matchers.
 * sequence - various implementations of the naive search, Boyer-Moore-Horspool, Signed Horspool and Sunday QuickSearch algorithms.